swciitg/campus_search/README.md

 Building a local query-based **search engine** to assist searching and indexing over local area networks.
 Custom searching and results display.
 * **Crawling**: Using Scrapy, BeautifulSoup to scrap Internet and Intranet websites of IIT Guwahati relevant to the campus and preparing dataset to be indexed
 * **Indexing**: Using Whoosh to index the scraped data, based on schemas defined namely TITLE, PATH and CONTENT
-* **Ranking**: Page ranking algorithms to be implemented to implement relevant search results
+* **Ranking**: Page ranking algorithms to be implemented to implement relevant search results.

 ## Dependencies
 * Scrapy